motajomichael/chatIonic/README.md

 * "Chat21 Firebase cloud functions" installed.
 Instructions:`https://github.com/chat21/chat21-cloud-functions`

 # Installation #
 * Clone this repository.
-Run: `git clone https://github.com/frontiere21/chat21-ionic.git` in the folder in which you'd like to contain the project.
+Run: `git clone https://github.com/Motajom/chatIonic.git` in the folder in which you'd like to contain the project.
 * Next you will need to get all your node_modules back into your application.
 All these modules are based on your package.json file.
-In the project folder “chat21-ionic” run: `npm install`
+In the project folder “chatIonic” run: `npm install`

 # Firebase Configuration #
 * Create account Firebase